postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 - The accessibility of introduced members is irrelevant.
 - The aspect framework will generate public members unless the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property is set to true.
 In this case, an explicit implementation is created.

-Implementing an interface in a completely dynamic manner, when the interface is not already known by the aspect, is not yet supported.
+Implementing an interface in a completely dynamic manner, i.e., when the aspect does not already know the interface, is not yet supported.

 ## Example: IDisposable

-The aspect in the next example introduces the `IDisposable` interface.
+The aspect in the following example introduces the `IDisposable` interface.
 The implementation of the `Dispose` method disposes of all fields or properties that implement the `IDisposable` interface.

 [!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Disposable.cs name="Disposable"]